Azwan Saleh: International career

 Azwan was a member of the Brunei Under-21s for the 2007 Hassanal Bolkiah Trophy held in his home country.
 He also played for the Under-23s at the 2008 Sukma Games in Malaysia and captained the side at the 2011 SEA Games in Indonesia.

 Azwan holds the record number of appearances for Brunei, with 36 caps to his name.
 His debut came in the 2006 AFC Challenge Cup in a 0–1 loss against Sri Lanka in Bangladesh.
-He scored on two occasions in AFF Suzuki Cup qualifying, one against Timor-Leste in 2008, the other against Cambodia in 2012.
+He scored on two occasions in AFF Suzuki Cup qualifying, one against Timor-Leste in 2008, which was also his first international goal, and the other against Cambodia in 2012.

 Azwan was appointed captain of the national team for the two-legged 2018 World Cup qualifier against Chinese Taipei.
 The team went down 0–2 at home after an encouraging 1–0 win at Kaohsiung.
 Azwan joined up with the Wasps for the 2016 AFF Suzuki Cup qualification held in Cambodia in October 2016.
 With Najib Tarif injured since the first game, he was placed at left-back in the third game against Laos which ended in a 4–3 loss.

 Azwan started the first match of the 2016 AFC Solidarity Cup in central midfield against Timor-Leste in Kuching, Malaysia.
 The match ended 4–0 to the Wasps in their biggest victory of date.
 He played a total of four games for the Wasps at central midfield in the tournament.